jmbarne3/simple-nws-weather-block/README.md

 ### Typography

-The block deliberately **declares no font of its own**.
-The temperature inherits whatever the theme sets on its surroundings, so in a well-built block theme it already matches the text around it without configuration.
+**The block declares no font of its own.** The temperature inherits whatever the theme sets around it, so in a block theme it matches the surrounding text with no configuration.

-Where you want to be explicit, the block supports the full typography panel — size, family, weight, style, line height, letter spacing and text transform — so any font registered in the theme's `theme.json` is selectable per block.
-The icon is sized in `em`, so it scales with whatever type it lands in rather than fighting it.
+To be explicit instead, the block supports the full typography panel — size, family, weight, style, line height, letter spacing and text transform — so any font registered in the theme's `theme.json` is selectable per block.
+The icon is sized in `em`, so it scales with the type it sits in.

 To set a default for every Weather block at once, target it from `theme.json`: